jscheele/nusmoneysample/README.md

 - Database server.
 The backend server uses the node.js mysql module to connect to a MySQL server.
 The MySQL server itself is not provided, but sample data is available in the **/database_sample** folder.
 - Node modules.
 You will need to initialise a node.js project in the **/backend** folder:
 ```
         npm init                                        /* initialise a new node.js application */
-        npm install --save mysql express body-parser cors dotenv    /* install the modules required by the backend */
+        npm install --save mysql express cors dotenv    /* install the modules required by the backend */
 ````
 To execute the code:
 1. In the **/backend** server folder, execute the node.js application with: